A family-friendly European road trip

 Looking back – our 2006 European road trip

 When we set out on our European adventure in July 2006 we had booked our ferry from Dover to Dunkirk and just one campsite – our first stop in Belgium.
-From there we had only a vague plan of our route through Luxembourg, Germany, France, Spain and then back to the UK.

 It was an epic trip from which I have so many amazing memories: seeing iconic sights in Belgium, appreciating the history of Luxembourg, chilling out in German beer gardens, canoeing down the Ardeche in France, and appreciating art in Barcelona.